Let's kick back and be ourselves.

 When was the last time your organization made a capital expenditure without first making a plan for that investment?
 Probably never, because spending without planning is foolish and wasteful.
 Despite the fact that nearly everyone acknowledges that planning is important to success, a recent study by Marketo, a leading marketing software company, found that more than a third of all marketing executives “do not have a documented marketing plan.”

-- Helps identify sources of competitive advantage and disadvantage
+- Identifies sources of competitive advantage and disadvantage

 - Forces an organized approach